cah-john-ryan/expo-go-real-time-chat/session-5-imports.md

 5. You will find a file named "firebaseConfigSecrets.js" in the Documents folder of your computer.
 Copy this file into this project to where it will be alongside the existing `/firebaseConfig.js` file.
 (This file contains the secrets that you need in order to connect to a Firebase instance I have setup beforehand.)

+// For more information on how to access Firebase in your project,
+// see the Firebase documentation: https://firebase.google.com/docs/web/setup#access-firebase

 6. Open the below link in your browser. https://github.com/cah-john-ryan/expo-go-real-time-chat/blob/session-5-imports/expo-go-real-time-chat/app/imports.zip